 - Any use of the bed of any waterway – including the placement of culverts, driveways, trails, and utilities

-- Alteration or filling of land below the 100-year flood elevation of any waterbody, wetland, or stormwater management basin, or place fill below the 100-year flood elevation of a landlocked basin
+- Alteration or filling of land below the 100-year flood elevation of any waterbody, wetland, or stormwater management basin, or placement of fill below the 100-year flood elevation of a landlocked basin.